yjwu17/yjwu17.github.io/_pages/about.md

 </p>

 <p>
-Dr. Wu currently serves as an <em>Associate Editor</em> for <em>Neurocomputing</em>.
-He has been recognized as a Rising Star in Brain–Computer Intelligence in China (2025, inaugural selection) and is featured among the <em>World’s Top 2% Most-Cited Scientists</em> by Stanford University (2024, 2025).
 His work has been published in leading journals and  conferences, including Nature, Science Robotics, Nature Computational Science, Nature Communications, ICML, ICLR, AAAI, with more than 8,000 Google Scholar citations.
-His work also received several distinctions, such as cover papers in Nature and Science Robotics, ESI Top 1%/0.1% Highly Cited Papers,  Annual Recommended Papers, and Best Paper Awards.
+His work also received several distinctions, such as cover papers (e.g., Nature, Sci.
+Robot.), ESI Top 1% Highly Cited Papers,  Best Paper Awards (e.g., TNNLs, J. Control Decis.) and Annual Recommended Papers (e.g., Nat.
+Comput.
+Sci.).
 Dr. Wu currently serves as an Associate Editor for Neurocomputing, Senior PC for several prestigious AI conferences, and Reviewer for Cell- and Nature-serials journals.
-He has been recognized as a Rising Star in Brain–Computer Intelligence in China (2025) , the World’s Top 2% Most-Cited Scientists by Stanford University (2024-2025),  Young BAAI Scholar (2026), the PolyU Presidential Young Scholar （2024），the PolyU Young Innovative Researcher Award (2026).
+He has been recognized as a Rising Star in Brain–Computer Intelligence in China (2025), the World’s Top 2% Most-Cited Scientists by Stanford University (2025-2026), Young BAAI Scholar (2026), the PolyU Presidential Young Scholar （2024）, Young Innovative Researcher Award (2026).
 </p>
 </div>